sambhavmahajan/mini_reddis/README.md

-# Mini Reddis
+# Mini Redis
-This is a reddis clone, but with less features.
+This is a redis clone, but with less features.
 It utilizes a TCP server running by default on 5233 port.

 ## Featues:
 - Reteriving value from key: Get Request with endpoint /username/password/key